ChrisH2727/Milestone-3/README.md

     - email - must be in the form xxxxxxx@xxxxx.xxx

-    - Research group - at least 3 alphanumeric characters no spaces, hyphons and underscores permitted
+    - Research group - at least 3 alphanumeric characters, spaces hyphons and underscores permitted

     - Source serial number - at least 3 alphanumeric characters no spaces, hyphons and underscores permitted